-An important goal of a dress code is to teach young people that different types of dress are appropriate for different settings.
-Students need to make responsible decisions about how to dress appropriately for different situations such as school, work, recreation, and other social activities.
-All Chiles students are expected to dress appropriately for school and follow the Leon County Schools Dress Code Policy.
+All Lawton Chiles High School students are expected to dress appropriately for school and follow the Leon County Schools Dress Code Policy.
 Students who are in violation of the dress code will be disciplined.

-Attire and jewelry must not be sexually suggestive or feature crude or vulgar commercial lettering, printing, or drawings which would be offensive or insensitive to those on the Chiles High School campus.
+Attire and jewelry must not be sexually suggestive or feature crude or vulgar commercial lettering, printing or drawings which would be offensive or insensitive to those on the Lawton Chiles High School campus.
 They may not depict drugs, tobacco, alcohol, or be indicative of gang membership (Leon County School Board Policy 5511).
+Bandanas are not permitted on our campus.

 Accommodations will be made for medical, cultural, and/or religious reasons.